jondandois/leaflet-express-tutorial/README.md

 1. `npm install -g express-generator`
 2. `express leaflet-express-tutorial --view=pug`, and follow instructions to install and run
-3. load and test app
-4. install nodemon `npm install -g nodemon`
+3. install nodemon `npm install -g nodemon`
+4. add `devstart` to package.json
+5. load and test app
-5. make a new route for `railraods`
+6. make a new route for `railraods`

+## TODO
+- add the railroads route
+- add the basic leaflet map